 The Oculus Platform Window provides an integrated way for you to upload your Unreal Engine apps for Oculus devices to the Oculus Store.
 For more information about this page, see Upload Apps to Oculus from the Unreal Editor.

 Enable Oculus Build Telemetry is checked by default.
 Checked (true means this telemetry is generated, false to turn off telemetry.
 Uncheck this option if you don’t want telemetry.

 The splash screens option provides the Auto Enabled checkbox, which enables/disables splash screen auto-loading.
 This option is on by default.
 In addition this section enables you to easily add an array of components that make up the splash screen to display when levels are loading in your app.
 You can also configure options like the texture path, transforms, scale and offset for the splash screen components.
 The Oculus Store requires For more information about how to configure these, see Splash Screens.

 The general section enables you to specify the color space based on the device your app targets, because the color space on each device type is slightly different.
 You can set the color space in which you have mastered your app so the appropriate colors are shown when the app runs.
-We recommend that you master your applications for the Oculus Rift CV1 color space for Rift CV1 and Rift S, and Rec.2020 color space for Oculus Quest and Go to maintain compatibility with VR apps on the Oculus Store.
-For more information on how to set the color space, see Color Space and Color Scaling.
-For detailed design guidance about color space, see the Color and Brightness Mastering Guide.
+We recommend that you master your applications for the Oculus Rift CV1 color space for Rift CV1 and Rift S, and Rec.2020 color space for Oculus Quest to maintain compatibility with VR apps on the Oculus Store.

 Color Space - Sets the target color space for the app.
 Choose between:

 Unknown (default) - The default value of GetHMDColorSpace until SetClientColorDesc is called.
-Valid on PC, mapped to Quest on Quest and Go.
+Valid on PC, mapped to Quest on Quest.